unsw-restech/unsw-restech.github.io/source/software/python-jupyter-notebooks.rst

 1. You will need to be able to connect to Katana via Remote Desktop.
 There are Instructions on how to do this in :ref:`graphical_session`.

 2. a.
-Load one of the python modules.
+Load one of the python modules *or*

-or

 2. b.
 You will need to create a Python Virtual Environment (:ref:`Python Virtual Environments`), activate it, and install Jupyter via the command :code:`pip install jupyter`